MuhammadRamzy/algo_baba/README.md

-# DSA Learning App
+# Algo Baba

-The DSA Learning App is a comprehensive, interactive Python application designed to help users understand and visualize a variety of data structures and algorithms.
+Algo Baba is a comprehensive, interactive Python application designed to help users understand and visualize a variety of data structures and algorithms.

 ## Requirements